Pingo-CS35L/pingo/README.md

 # About

-Pingo takes the timeless classic Bingo and brings it to the the modern world with the interactivity and engagement of social media.
+Pingo takes the timeless classic Bingo and brings it to the modern world with the interactivity and engagement of social media.
 Each day, users get a unique bingo card, with each tile corresponding to a randomly generated picture prompt.
 In order to win for the day, you must complete 3 prompts in a row - but you may keep playing and try to clear the entire board!